tucfa/hyde/_drafts/financials-as-of-2017.md

 ---
 layout: post
 title: "Tyndale’s 2017 Public Financial Information"
-date: 14 April 2018
+date: 15 April 2018
 ---

 As we pointed out (previously)[http://tucfa.ca/2015/12/10/public-financials-update/], Tyndale University College & Seminary and the Tyndale Foundation are required to file information returns with the the Canada Revenue Agency every year.
-Below are the Updated numbers as of 2017.
+Below are the Updated numbers as of April 30, 2017 (this post will be updated once the 2018 information is available).
 Collected data for 2012–2015 is available (here)[http://tucfa.ca/2015/12/10/public-financials-update/].
 This information is publicly accessible on the [CRA website for charities and giving][CRA].

 [CRA]: http://www.cra-arc.gc.ca/chrts-gvng/